 Mr. Brandt currently serves as a Director on the Company's Board of Directors.
 Formerly, Mr. Brandt served as a DENTSPLY Director from 2004 through the Merger.
 Mr. Brandt served as Executive Vice President and Chief Financial Officer of Broadcom Corporation, a Fortune 500 high-tech company from 2007-2016.
 From September 2005 until March 2007, he served as President and Chief Executive Officer at Avanir Pharmaceuticals.
 Beginning in 1999, he held various positions at Allergan, Inc., including Corporate Vice President and Chief Financial Officer until 2001, President of Consumer Eye Care from 2001 to 2002, and 2005 until his departure, Executive Vice President of Finance and Technical Operations and Chief Financial Officer.
 Prior to joining Allergan, he was Vice President and Partner at Boston Consulting Group ("BCG"), and a senior member of the BCG Health Care and Operations practices.
 Mr. Brandt served as a director of Vertex Pharmaceuticals, Inc. from 2002 to 2009 and as a director of Avanir Pharmaceuticals from 2005 to 2007.
 He serves on the Board of Directors for LAM Research Corporation as the Chair, Audit Committee.
 He also serves on the Board of Directors for Yahoo!
-Inc. as well as for MC10, Inc., a private medical device manufacturer.
+Inc. as Chair, Audit Committee and Board Chairman.
+Further, he serves on the Board of Directors for MC10, Inc., a private medical device manufacturer.